csecht/Search-Engines-Scraper/README.md

-# Search Engines Scraper CSE
+# Search Aggregator
 Aggregates results from several search engines with an easily read text output.
 This is a fork of Search Engines Scraper by tasos_py.
-It is run from the `multi_search.py.py` Python script.
+It is run from the `aggregate_search.py` Python script.
 ## Supported search engines

 - _[Duckduckgo](https://duckduckgo.com)_